 If in doubt about regulatory matters please contact your line manager or the managing editor’s office.

 In the course of your work you will speak to a great many people.
 Except in exceptional circumstances (see below), you should be up front about the fact you are a journalist and you must always identify who you are and who you work for when asked, unless there are public interest reasons for not doing so.

 The same rules apply when contacting somebody via email, Facebook or Twitter that apply in relation to face-to-face meetings and phone conversations: if someone says they don’t want to be contacted further, you should stop – whatever the platform you are communicating on.

 In cases involving grief, you must conduct your enquiries with particular sympathy and discretion.
 If you plan to approach somebody who is in hospital (or any medical institution, including a care home) you are likely to require consent from the hospital’s authorities before doing so.
 You must not approach children at school without the consent of parents and the school authorities.

 If an investigative story or any allegation of wrongdoing depends on the word of a single source you should try and get it corroborated by at least one other, unconnected and trustworthy source.
 In some circumstances you will need to formalise the evidence that you have obtained from a key source (eg by preparing a witness statement).
-You may in such cases need to speak to the Group’s legal advisers.
+You may in such cases need to speak to the Group’s head of legal.

 If a source needs to remain confidential you should ensure that they cannot be identified – directly or indirectly - from your notes, or any data on your mobile phone or other device.